SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 * `action` (text: "subscribe").
 * `hash` - required, string, length=32.
 Session hash code obtained by [user/auth](../resources/commons/user/index.md#auth) action.
-* `trackers` - required, array of int, can't be null.
+* `trackers` - required, array of int, without nulls.
 List of tracker ids for the events that require a subscription.
-* `events` - required, array of string enum, can't be null.
+* `events` - required, [enum](../getting-started.md#data-types) array, without nulls.
 List of events to subscribe.
 Event can be one of: `state`.

 Request sample: